danbev/learning-iot/README.md

            Shell 4: 1 electrons (free electron)
 ```
 A coppar wire without any current flowing will have electrons randomly moving
-from atom to atom but this is not in any perticular direction.
+from atom to atom, but this is not in any perticular direction.
 If an electron
-moves away from its atom that would leave the atom slightly positively charged
+moves away from its atom that will leave the atom slightly positively charged
 and that would attract an electron.
-How does the electron leave the atom, this
-is a little unclear to me.
-One thing I've read is that it is actually the atom
-that overlap the volume of other atoms and exchange the free atom.
-So there
-does not need to be any energy to cause the electron to move.
-But I've also read
-that this could be influence of room-temprature heat energy.

-So we have the sea of electrons that are
+So we have the sea of electrons that are moving around randomly.
+Now, if we
-moving around randomly.
-Now, if we connect a cell that contains one end with
+connect a cell that contains one end with negative electrons and the otherside
-negative electrons and the otherside with atoms what are positivly charged (
+with atoms what are positivly charged (would attract electrons) the electrons
-would attract electrons) the electrons will move towards the positiv end.
+will move towards the positiv end.

 The conduction band is the band above the valence band.
 ```